axeII/axell.dev/content/posts/yabai-guide-2024/index.md

 draft: false
 slug: "yabai-guide-2024"
 tags: ["macos", "Software-development"]
-title: "How to install and configure Yabai on macOS in 2024"
+title: "How to install the best i3-ish window manager on macOS in 2024"

 showHero: false
 ---

-Finally, after a long time, I decided to install Yabai on my macOS system.
+Finally, after a long time, I decided to install the well known i3 like winow manager for macos -Yabai on my Mac.
 Previously I was using some scripts to manage my windows, however for a long time I wanted to try Yabai.
 For those who don't know, Yabai is a tiling window manager for macOS.
 Together with  skhd, a hotkey daemon for macOS, it's a great combo to manage widows spaces on macOS.
 Also it's open-source project hosted on GitHub [here](https://github.com/koekeishiya/yabai).

 This is the way to install and configure Yabai on macOS as I did in July 2024.